Reality-Dev/BodyTracking/README.md

 ## Usage

-Add `import BodyTracking` or `import FaceTracking` to the top of your swift file to start.
+Add `import BodyTracking` or `import FaceTracking` or `import HandTracking` to the top of your swift file to start.

 While using `BodyEntity3D` you can access the joint transforms relative to the root/hip joint each frame by using         `jointModelTransform(for:)`.